maarten-pennings/Tapuino/README.md

 WAV files; the bleeps encode the software.
 Tapuino plugs into the (6-pin) cassette port of the C64, which also supplies 5V to Tapuino.

-The UI on the Tapuino lets you browse through the SD card, selecting a TAP file.
+The UI on the Tapuino lets you browse through the (directories on the) SD card, selecting a TAP file.
-When the user types `LOAD` on the C64, the C64 switches on the MOTOR pin on the cassette port, the Arduino sees that and starts playing the TAP file on the READ pin of the same cassette port.
+When the user types `LOAD` on the C64, the C64 switches on the MOTOR pin on the cassette port, the Arduino sees that and starts playing the TAP file on the READ pin of the cassette port.
+To make the retro experience complete, I added a speaker so that I can hear the bleeps.

 It is also possible to type `SAVE` on the C64.
 In this case the Arduino takes the signal from the WRITE pin on the cassette port and converts that to a TAP file in a fixed directory of the SD card.
-One bummer: the user typically types `SAVE "name"`, but since the name comes in as bleeps on the WRITE pin, this name is not accesible to the Arduino.
+One bummer: the user typically types `SAVE "name"`, but since the name comes in as bleeps on the WRITE pin, this name is not accessible to the Arduino.
 The user has to enter a name for the file on the SD card, using the Tapuino GUI (slow) or accept auto-naming (basically a sequence number).
-Of course the bleep encoded file name is still part of the TAP file, so it is reported back to the C64 upon a `LOAD`.
+Of course the bleep-encoded file name is still part of the TAP file, so it is reported back to the C64 upon a `LOAD`.

 I do not know if it is a bummer or not, but Tapuino emulates a datasette on the audio level.
 This means it also has the speed of the original datasette.
 Quoting [stack exchange](https://retrocomputing.stackexchange.com/questions/16700/did-computer-games-for-commodore-64-really-take-25-minutes-to-load-if-everyth#:~:text=In%20this%20answer%2C%20the%20C64,minutes%20to%20load%2048%20kilobytes)
 "tape data rate is calculated at 55 bytes per second, giving approximately 15 minutes to load 48 kilobytes".
-It is however possible to use cassette speed loaders.
+It is however possible to use cassette speed loaders (there is one in this repo as [TAP](tapes) file).
-To make the retro experience complete, I added a speaker so that I can hear the bleeps.

 A quick computation: the C64 has 64k of RAM, but most tape games will be smaller than that.
 On a 4 GB SD card (Arduino probably handles up to 32 GB) that would mean 4G/64k or 65536